wrr/rack-wwwhisper/heroku-doc.md

 wwwhisper-service@mixedbit.org.

 [wwwhisper](http://addons.heroku.com/wwwhisper) is an
-[add-on](http://addons.heroku.com) for authorizing access to Heroku applications.
+[add-on](http://addons.heroku.com) for authorizing access to Rails or Rack based Heroku applications.

 The add-on provides a web interface to specify emails of users that are allowed to access your application.
 Each visitor is presented with